PruneTruong/prunetruong.github.io/content/research/gocor/gocor.md

 * #### Aligning images of the ETH3D dataset

-Here, we warp the source images toward the target image.
+Here, we warp the query image toward the reference image.
 We compare our GLU-Net to state-of-the-art optical flow method PWC-Net and geometric matching method DGC-Net.

 <figure inline style="width: 100%">
   <img src="./images/ETH3D_visual_glunet.jpg">